 Hey everyone!
-We opened up our tent trailer (aka pop-up camper) today, in preparation for our first camping trip of 2018, which is happening this coming weekend.
+We opened up our tent trailer (aka pop-up camper) today, in preparation for our first camping trip of the year, which is happening this coming weekend.

 The camper actually became my writing spot for the afternoon, and it got me thinking about the many advantages of tent trailer camping.

 In our consumer crazed world, even the age old pastime of camping has fallen into the clutches of materialism.
 As an example, go to any campground these days and you’ll be hard pressed to find someone using a tent.

 Most campsites are occupied by large travel trailers and expensive pickup trucks, or motorhomes equipped with amenities that would rival a custom built home.

 I never really camped as a kid.
 I mean, I did on a couple of occasions, but it wasn’t a pastime that we took up as a family.
 But regardless of my lack of exposure to camping early on, as I got older it was always something I felt I would want my kids to experience.

 A friend of mine was taking his two boys camping at a nearby provincial park, and called to ask if my son, who was around 10 at the time, and I wanted to join them.

 It was just the one night, but I thought it would be a cool experience, so I quickly agreed.